Arthritis pain: Treatments absorbed through your skin

 By Mayo Clinic Staff

-After an active weekend of hiking or work around the yard, joints might continue to hurt even after taking arthritis pain medicine.
+After an active weekend of hiking or working around the yard, your joints might continue to hurt even after taking arthritis pain medicine.
 Don't want to take another pill?
 Maybe a joint cream can dull the pain.

 How do these products work?
 Can they relieve arthritis pain?

-What are pain medicines that go on the skin, called topical?
+How do pain medicines that go on the skin work?

-Topical pain medicines soak through the skin.
+Pain medicines that go on the skin are called topical pain medicines.
+The medicine soaks through the skin.
 The most common types are creams or gels.
 You rub them onto the skin over painful joints.
 Some topical pain medicines come in patches that stick to the skin.

 Because the medicine soaks through the skin, most topical pain products are best for joints that are close to the skin.
 These are the joints in hands and knees.